 Langston - Melissa Deichman

-Student-mental-health-resources - articles and links on stress and other issues.
+Student Mental Health Resources - Advice from experts, as well as articles and links on stress and other issues.

 National Safe Place's Txt 4 Help: When youth text the word SAFE and their current location (street address, city and state) to the number 69866, they'll receive the address of the nearest Safe Place site and a phone number for the local youth shelter.